SINTEF/dlite/doc/user_guide/concepts.md

 A metadata dimension simply provides a *name* and a human *description* of a given dimension of an array property.

+**Convention**: For metadata schemata, should the dimension names start with an "n" followed by the name of a property how's length is defined by the dimension.
+For example, the dimension that determine the number of properties in a metadata schema should be named "nproperties".

 ### Property
 A property describes an element or item of an instance and has the following